usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-0/Program Pre-Assessment.md

 ---

-## Scenario 2: Acquisition Strategy & Solicitation
+## Scenario 2: Acquisition strategy & solicitation

 Your agency needs a new online portal that will serve a dynamic user base.
 Both user needs and the relevant policy environment are evolving rapidly, requiring continuous adaptation throughout the project's lifecycle.